Otero Arts Festival

 Entries are currently being accepted by mail at Otero Arts Festival Creative Writing, Macdonald Hall Room 110, 1802 Colorado Avenue, La Junta, CO 81050 or by bringing entries to Macdonald Hall Room 110 by 5 p.m. on Friday, March 4th.

-The 66th Otero Arts Festival will again include a music contest to be held on Tuesday, March 31 at 6pm in Ed Stafford Theatre.
+The 66th Otero Arts Festival will again include a music contest to be held on Tuesday, March 29 at 6pm in Ed Stafford Theatre.
 Music was part of the original festivals until the 1970s.
-This will be our second year to bring back music.
+This will be our third year to bring back music.
 The purpose of the competition is to provide an opportunity for young musicians to demonstrate their musical talent and love for music.
-Ribbons will be awarded at each level of the competition with an Otero Scholarship being awarded to the top senior (grade 12 graduating high school senior) competitor.
+Ribbons will be awarded at each level of the competition with an Otero Scholarship being awarded to the top senior (grade 12 graduating high school senior) competing in the Senior Division of all music entries instrument and vocal combined.

-Students can prepare a solo piece and/or a piece for small ensemble (3 -5 members) to be performed.
-Each member of a Small Ensemble MUST register register separately with the Title of Selection.
+Students can prepare an instrumental solo piece and/or a piece for small ensemble (3 -5 members) or select a vocal piece to be performed.
+Each member of the Instrumental Small Ensemble MUST register separately with the same Title of Selection.

-Note: Students may register through their school or independently, you do not have to be a current band student to enter.
+Note: Students may register through their school or independently, you do not have to be a current band, choir or music student to enter.

 The Theatrical competition will be held on Monday, March 28th from 6pm to 9pm in the Ed Stafford Theatre, Otero Humanities Center.
 The purpose of the competition is to provide an opportunity for young thespians to demonstrate his/her acting talent and love for theater.
 Ribbons will be awarded at level of the competition with an Otero Scholarship being awarded to the top senior actor (grade 12 graduating high school senior).